 I didn’t pay much attention when the elderly gentleman sat next to my husband and I, with his wife and friends in the seats on the other side.
 He sat down and started reading the paper, and I popped my headphones in to make take off a little bit less anxiety inducing.
 All of a sudden the man started coughing and something…came out.
 I instantly crapped my pants and held my magazine up to my face and turned up my music.
 My husband gently nudged me and told me that the chap wasn’t sick and he was just coughing, although by this point he was looking very unwell and the cabin crew had come to his aid.

-I drifted in and out of what was being said but the lady whom I assume was the man’s wife told the cabin crew that he had been eating a lot of sugary sweets before the flight – so perhaps it was some sort of hyperglycemic episode or something.
+I drifted in and out of what was being said but the man’s wife told the cabin crew that he had been eating a lot of sugary sweets before the flight – so perhaps it was some sort of hyperglycemic episode or something.
 I’m not sure, but it didn’t stop my mind from constantly asking whether or not he had some sort of bug and that this could potentially ruin our holiday if my husband and I caught it.
 Because of this, I continuously prodded my husband to ask for reassurance that he definitely wasn’t sick.
-Meanwhile, one of the flight attendants chose to ignore my teary face and shakiness, and asked me to remove m headphones.
+Meanwhile, one of the flight attendants chose to ignore my teary face and shakiness, and but they had no problem asking me to remove my headphones.
 I get it was probably something to do regarding take off, but the last two airlines we’d flown with didn’t have an issue with it.